Yurt: Insulation and decoration, symbolism

-The traditional insulation and decoration within a yurt primarily exists of pattern-based woollen felted rugs.
+The traditional insulation and decoration within a yurt primarily consists of pattern-based woollen felted rugs.
 These patterns are generally not according to taste, but are derived from sacred ornaments with certain symbolism.
-Symbols representing strength are for instance the khas (swastika) or four powerful beasts (lion, tiger, garuda, and dragon), as well as stylized representations of the five elements (fire, water, earth, metal, and wood), considered to be the fundamental, unchanging elements of the cosmos.
+Symbols representing strength are, for instance, the temdeg or khas (swastika), the four powerful beasts (lion, tiger, garuda – a kind of avian, and dragon), as well as stylized representations of the four elements (fire, water, earth, and air), considered to be the fundamental, unchanging elements of the cosmos.
 Such patterns are commonly used in the home with the belief that they will bring strength and offer protection.

+Traditional Mongol yurts often feature a four-lobed 'cloud collar' motif derived from the Chinese yunjian.
+This pattern, cut from fabric and placed around the apex of the yurt, is thought to symbolise a "sky gate" to the heavens, and it frames the opening created by the smoke hole in the tent's roof.

 Repeating geometric patterns are also widely used, like the continuous hammer or walking pattern (alkhan khee).
 Commonly used as a border decoration, it represents unending strength and constant movement.
 Another common pattern is the ulzii, a symbol of long life and happiness.
 The khamar ugalz (nose pattern) and ever ugalz (horn pattern) are derived from the shape of the animal's nose and horns, and are the oldest traditional patterns.
 All patterns can be found among not only the yurts themselves, but also on embroidery, furniture, books, clothing, doors, and other objects.

 In Kyrgyz felted rug manufacturing the most common patterns are the Ala kiyiz and Shyrdak.
-Ornaments are visualising good wishes or blessing of the makers to a daughter who gets married, to children or grandchildren.
+Ornaments are visualising good wishes or blessings of the makers to a daughter who gets married, to children, or grandchildren.